 Outstanding capital commitments (investments) at 31 March 2024 were £127.8m (£65.6m at 31 March 2023).
-These commitments relate to outstanding call payments due on the private debt, infrastructure, UK Housing and London funds within the portfolio.
+These commitments relate to outstanding call payments due on the private debt, property and infrastructure funds within the portfolio.
 The amounts "called " by these funds are irregular in both size and timing over a number of years from the date of each original commitment.